 - An infant may have other mutations in these genes that are not detected through the risk factor screen

-- If an infant is at high risk of early-onset PHL based on family history, a referral to your local Genetics clinic should be considered
+- If an infant is at high risk of childhood-onset PHL based on family history, a referral to your local Genetics clinic should be considered

-- A list of mutations included on the risk factor screen can be found here
+- A list of mutations included on the risk factor screen can be found on NSO’s website at www.newbornscreening.on.ca

 How should negative risk factor screening results be interpreted?

-Screen negative results should be interpreted along with the results of a child’s IHP hearing screen and/or audiology assessment, if done.
+Screen negative results should be interpreted along with the results of a child’s IHP hearing screen and/or audiology assessment.
 Please contact your local IHP Lead Agency to request results of a child’s hearing screen or audiology assessment.
-Contact information for IHP Lead Agencies can be found at www.ontario.ca/infanthearing.
+Contact information for IHP Lead Agencies can be found at www.ontario.ca/infanthearing

-- A child who passes IHP hearing screening, has no additional risk factors identified by the IHP, and has a negative result on their risk factor screen does not require any further follow-up.
+- A child who passes IHP hearing screening and has a negative result on their risk factor screen does not require any further follow-up, unless additional risk factors were identified by the IHP.
 If any concerns arise in the future regarding a child’s hearing, parents/guardians should follow-up with their child’s health care provider.

 - A child with confirmed PHL will be offered services and support through the IHP.
-The risk factor screen did not identify a cause for the child’s hearing loss.
+A negative risk factor screening result means that the screen did not identify a cause for the child’s hearing loss.

 - Referrals to Otolaryngology and Genetics, and additional investigations to identify the potential etiology of a child’s hearing loss should be considered.